-Use free tools to plan your debt attack, don't close the account afterward
+Use free tools to plan your debt attack, don’t close the account after you succeed

 Dear Speaking of Credit,

 I’m several months behind on paying my credit card monthly balances, I did go over my limit once.
 I did, however, make sure to at least pay the monthly minimums each month.
 Now that I’m starting to get my money situation back on track, I’m not sure if it is better for me to make a lump payment before my next due date or make several payments.

 Also note that this lump payment or several payments will not pay off my entire balance but about half of it.
 I’m a student and have a job that’s sort of “come when you can” and my parents also give me money.
 I’m looking for the best way to improve my credit score, though I don’t know what it is right now and am not sure what site I can trust to give advice to me safely and for free. — Greta